percona/pmm/doc/source/section.deploying.pmm-server.docker.upgrading.rst

 .. _pmm/docker/backup-container.removing:

-Removing the backup container
+:ref:`Removing the backup container <pmm/docker/backup-container.removing>`
 --------------------------------------------------------------------------------

 After you have tried the features of the new version, you may decide to continupe using it.
-The backup container that you have stored (:ref:`pmm/docker/pmm-server/container.renaming`) is no longer needed in this case.
+The backup container that you have stored (:ref:`pmm.deploying.server.docker-container.renaming`) is no longer needed in this case.

 To remove this backup container, you need the |docker.rm| command: